 Speaking of, the Aspect Ratio/Scaling Filter can be ignored filter almost entirely.
 Its use is to produce the aforementioned 4:3 or any other format content when your source content is something else.
-Twitch & Mixer use the 16:9 ratio primarily, due to how popular 1080p displays are.
-That said, Users of ultra-wide displays may find this filter to be invaluable.
+Twitch uses the 16:9 ratio primarily, due to how popular 1080p displays are.
+That said, if you have ultra-wide display, then you may find this filter to be invaluable.

 Finally, Image Masking is something you can do to create “Feathered Edges” to your webcam or make a circular webcam.

 OBS Filter Effects Have Limits – Don’t Push Them Too Far